CACI-International/ergo/ergo/README.md

   * This will allow loaded plugins to be properly dropped rather than leaked.
 * Reference count (non-root) cache values?
 * Debugger and profiler.
+* Maybe don't have a fallback doc string if there is no documentation set.
+* Progress spinner
+* Improve sources of capture bindings.
 * Cached inner values should evaluate to typed values with the correct identity.
   * E.g. suppose `value` is a dynamic value with id `A` that evaluates to a String with id `B`.
 If you run `cache :value`, it will add an entry based on